-When applying to University of Akron, it's important to note the application deadline is July 15, and the early action deadline is November 1.
-Scores for either the ACT or SAT test are due July 15.
-The application fee at University of Akron is $30.
-It is selective, with an acceptance rate of 74.0 percent.
+When applying to University of Akron, it's important to note the application deadline is July 1, and the early action deadline is November 1.
+Scores for either the ACT or SAT test are due July 1.
+The application fee at University of Akron is $40.
+It is selective, with an acceptance rate of 96.8 percent and an early acceptance rate of 97.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of Akron is 21:1, and the school has 39.0 percent of its classes with fewer than 20 students.
-The most popular majors at University of Akron include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Communication, Journalism, and Related Programs; Education; and Engineering.
-The average freshman retention rate, an indicator of student satisfaction, is 70.2 percent.
+The student-faculty ratio at University of Akron is 21:1, and the school has 38.6 percent of its classes with fewer than 20 students.
+The most popular majors at University of Akron include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Communication, Journalism, and Related Programs; and Engineering.
+The average freshman retention rate, an indicator of student satisfaction, is 69.8 percent.